jakewdr/effectual/README.md

 ## To be added

 - More config granularity
-- Catching more edge cases and more robust programming
+- Catching more edge cases with more robust programming

 ## Contributions